Ambrosys/os-matcher/docs/content/Details/Filters/SamplingPointFinder.rst

 ===================

-This filter projects the :term:`track` onto the :term:`street map` by creating a sampling point list for each track point worth considering as described in the chapter :ref:`Track point projection<track_point_projection>`.
+This filter projects the :term:`track` onto the :term:`street map` by creating a sampling point list for each track point.
+For more information we recommend reading the chapter :ref:`Track point projection<track_point_projection>`.

 Input
 =====